masterwithhamza/MyArticles/clmdbqbtm000m08ic3rpn8fom.md

 ### **2\.
 Multi-User Operating Systems:**

 * These OSs are optimized for servers and environments where multiple users need simultaneous access.
-Linux servers and Windows Server are prime examples.
+Linux servers and Windows servers are prime examples.

 ### **3\.
 Single-Tasking Operating Systems:**